cantu2555/Infill_Analysis/README.md

  ### [Infill_Analysis YouTube Demonstration](https://youtu.be/4mRkdseSnO8)

 <h2>Description</h2>
-This project entails a comprehensive examination thorough and in-depth analysis of an Infill Program within the Economic Development Department of a city in Texas.
+This project entails a comprehensive examination thorough an in-depth analysis of an Infill Program within the Economic Development Department of a major city in Texas.
 The analysis encompasses an investigation into the allocation of funds, the assessment of success indicators, current status evaluations, the advantages accrued by the city, and a comprehensive examination of the return on investment.
 <br />